This foreword was written by Professor Dame Ottoline Leyser, Chief Executive for UKRI and Sir Andrew Mackenzie, Chair for UKRI in March 2022.

 - Engineering and Physical Sciences Research Council’s (EPSRC) Prosperity Partnerships have attracted £167 million funding from industry partners alongside £125.2 million from EPSRC, £3.6 million from Biotechnology and Biological Sciences Research Council (BBSRC), and £39.2 million from universities

-- the Industrial Strategy Challenge Fund (ISCF) is forecast to deliver between £3.8 billion and £5.6 billion of leveraged co-investment from industry and other non-public sources, up to double that of the original target for the fund (£2.8 billion) and of the fund budget (£2.5 billion)
+- the UKRI Challenge Fund is forecast to deliver between £3.8 billion and £5.6 billion of leveraged co-investment from industry and other non-public sources, up to double that of the original target for the fund (£2.8 billion) and of the fund budget (£2.5 billion)

 - the UK Research Partnership Investment Fund, which supports investment in higher education facilities across the UK, leverages £2 from non-public sources for every £1 invested by the fund.